KyleLopin/stratified_group_shuffle_split/README.md

 ## Future Ideas
 # Fixes
 Fix the logic to keep the test size close to the specified result for any test_size, n_bin combination.
-Currently they have to be specified to work correctly
+Currently, they have to be selected to work correctly.

+# New Features
+Make a StratifiedShuffleSplit and call the Group with a column of all unique ints.
+Characterize how stratifying the split affects the scores and learning curves for datasets.

 ## Contributing
 We welcome contributions to enhance this project.
 Please open an issue or submit a pull request for any improvements.